amethyst/amethyst/docs/CODING_CONVENTIONS.md

 This is a generic error type which is capable of boxing any error and annotate it with debugging information.

 This must be used when defining APIs which composes errors generically, like with traits.
-This is also required when composing errors from other crates, since It is currently the only mechanism available to communicate backtraces.
+This is also required when composing errors from other crates, since it is currently the only mechanism available to communicate backtraces.

 ###### Do